 like rules unheeded and scattered.

 The song, continued.

 “Aleppo” was first published in Vox Populi in August 2018.
 I am grateful to editor Michael Simms for his continuing support of my work.

-My poems “Moonwalker” and “Take Another Piece of My Heart” were published in Ligeia’s Winter 2019 edition.
-Many thanks to poetry editor Ashley Wagner for taking these poems.
+“Take Another Piece of My Heart” was published in Ligeia’s Winter 2019 edition.
+Many thanks to poetry editor Ashley Wagner for taking this poem.
 I’m also grateful to Tami Wright for providing the title and sponsoring “Take Another Piece of My Heart” in the August 2016 Tupelo Press 30-30 fundraiser.